Guidelines for A&S Honors Theses

 revisions are complete.

-Once the thesis evaluation form is complete with all required signatures, you must return it to the Etscorn Honors Center Office.
-After you have submitted the final version of your thesis (revised if necessary), this information will be submitted to the Arts and Sciences Deans Office, so that your graduation honors will be noted on your permanent record, diploma and in the commencement bulletin.
+Once the thesis evaluation form is complete with all required signatures, you must return it to the Etscorn Honors Center in Threlkeld Hall by the advertised deadline (see Calendar section).
+After you have submitted the final version of your thesis (revised if necessary) to the thesis coordinator (Kirsten Armstrong) via e-mail, this information will be submitted to the College of Arts and Sciences Deans Office, so that your graduation honors will be noted on your permanent record, diploma and in the commencement program.

 Please note: if you do not submit the final version of your thesis before the deadline for printing the commencement bulletin, your level of honors may not be designated appropriately.
 Instead, you will be listed as receiving the level of honors you would have earned on the basis of your university and expanded university GPAs only.